 Range: From Panama Bay to Humboldt Bay, but few are seen north of Point Conception.

 Habitat: Found in bays and shallow water, sandy-beach areas along the coast.
-Typically found at depths of 3 to 50 feet; most common around 15 feet.
+Typically found at depths of 3 to 50 feet although possibly recorded to a depth of 298 feet; most common around 15 feet.
 Main foods are worms, small crustaceans, and mollusks.

 Piers: Round stingray are found at most southern California piers located over sandy beaches.
 Best bets: Imperial Beach Pier, Crystal Pier, Ferry Landing Pier, Oceanside Pier, San Clemente Pier, Huntington Beach Pier and Seal Beach Pier.